The University on the Maes 2018

 History and culture

-The University’s Head of the School of Welsh, Dr Dylan Foster Evans, has several talks looking at the cultural and linguistic history of Cardiff.
-These include:
+The University’s Head of the School of Welsh, Dr Dylan Foster Evans, had several talks looking at the cultural and linguistic history of Cardiff.

 Llais y Maes

-The University’s exciting Llais y Maes (Voice of the Maes) digital news service returns for its sixth appearance, in partnership with S4C, ITV Cymru Wales and the National Eisteddfod.
+Our exciting Llais y Maes (Voice of the Maes) digital news service returned for its sixth appearance, in partnership with S4C, ITV Cymru Wales and the National Eisteddfod.

-Our students at the School of Journalism, Media & Cultural Studies will again work alongside industry professionals to create unique multi-platform content from the Maes.
+Our students at the School of Journalism, Media and Culture again worked alongside industry professionals to create unique multi-platform content from the Maes.